fwkrumm/shmlock/README.md

 This module is currently under development and may undergo frequent changes on the master branch.
 It is recommended to use a static version for testing.

-This module is an inter-process lock implementation that does not require passing around any objects.
-The lock can be used in multiple terminals or consoles by using the same name identifier.
-Its underlying mechanism uses the multiprocessing.shared_memory module.
+This module provides an inter-process lock implementation, eliminating the need to pass around objects for synchronization.
+Designed for seamless integration across multiple terminals or consoles, it enables reliable process locking simply by referencing a shared name identifier.
+Under the hood, the module leverages Python’s `multiprocessing.shared_memory`.

 ---
 <a name="pros-and-cons-when-to-use-this-module-and-when-not-to"></a>